 "My wife, Barb, and I have lived in a lot of places, but we were raised in middle America and that has always been home for us," he said.
 "We never knew if the opportunity would present itself to get back there, but it did in this case, and it came at a great university."

-What makes Kruger's more-than-500 career wins and NCAA Tournament trips with five different programs even more impressive than they might first seem is the condition of the six programs when they hired him and the rebuilding jobs he faced at each.
+What makes Kruger's more-than-550 career wins and NCAA Tournament trips with five different programs even more impressive than they might first seem is the condition of the programs when they hired him and the rebuilding jobs he faced at each.
 In the year before his arrival as head coach at Texas-Pan American, Kansas State, Florida, Illinois, UNLV and Oklahoma, the schools combined for a 78-99 record (.441).
-Kruger's teams went a combined 92-89 (.508) in his first year at those schools, 117-72 (.619) in his second year, 91-64 (.587) in his third year and 115-49 (.697) in his fourth season.
+Kruger's teams went a combined 92-89 (.508) in his first year at those schools, 117-72 (.619) in his second year, 114-74 (.606) in his third year and 115-49 (.697) in his fourth season.
 He directed all six programs to 20-win campaigns and took each of the last five to the NCAA Tournament or NIT by his second year.
 Not only has Kruger taken Kansas State, Florida, Illinois, UNLV and Oklahoma to the NCAA Tournament, he has guided each to at least two appearances in college basketball's marquee event.

 Immediately prior to coming to Norman, Kruger compiled a stout 161-71 (.694) record in his seven years at UNLV.
 He coached the Runnin' Rebels to the NCAA Tournament four of his last five seasons after the program appeared in only two of the previous 15 tournaments, and also helped achieve UNLV's first national ranking since 1992-93.
 Over his final five seasons in Las Vegas, Kruger's teams posted a .743 winning percentage (127-44) and averaged 25.4 victories.
 His 2006-07 squad won 30 games and advanced to the Sweet 16.